rohitpatwa/leetcode/Readme.md

 443. String Compression : Iterate over the enitre array.
 Insert counts only if != 1.
 Pop repeated occurances of characters.
 48. Rotate Image : Repear n/2 iterations.
 Replace 4 points in one go.
 1252.
 Cells with Odd Values in a Matrix : Create two lists of zeros; rows and cols.
 Keep incrementing count in the lists.
 Increment total_odd by r+c%2==1
 73. Set Matrix Zeroes : Check if 0th row and col contains 0.
 Iterate over indices and store zeros in (i,0) and (0,j).
 Propagate zeros from row0 and col0; start iteration from index 1.
+796. Rotate String : s1 and s2 can be represented as xy and yx.
+Both x and y are contained in xyxy. | return bool(B in A+A and len(A)==len(B))
+83. Remove Duplicates from Sorted List : recurse on the linked list while ptr.next. store curr val. if next.val==curr, remove next; else val = next.val
+19. Remove Nth Node From End of List : Place two pointers n nodes apart in the linked list.
+As ptr1 reaches the end, ptr2 will be on the nth node from end.
+237. Delete Node in a Linked List : Update the node value to its next element's value. node.next = node.next.next
+203. Remove Linked List Elements : Initiate temp = ListNode(-1). temp.next = head; iterate over the list and keep removing matching elements as you go.
+2. Add Two Numbers : Iterate over 2 LL.
+Maintain carry digit.
+Keep adding new nodes to res.
+In the end, check if carry is set.
+445. Add Two Numbers II : Find len of two linked lists.
+Pad shorter one with 0s.
+Call them recursively.
+When end is reached, keep adding the elements and maintain the carry bit.